nagyist/benetech-readium/README.md

 * [Bluefire Productions](http://www.bluefirereader.com/)

-## Contact

-* matthewr@evidentpoint.com

-## Download

-You can download this project in either [zip](https://github.com/readium/readium/zipball/master) or [tar formats](https://github.com/readium/readium/tarball/master).

-You can also clone the project with [Git](http://git-scm.com) by running:

-    $ git clone git://github.com/readium/readium

 ## Attribution

+Bookshare Web Reader is a fork of Readium.
 Readium is an open source project, built on top of other open source projects.
 In addition to Chrome and WebKit, development of Readium would not have been possible without the following projects:

 * [jQuery](http://jquery.com/)
 * [Backbonejs](http://documentcloud.github.com/backbone/)